Function Call

 If the above function belongs to the Interpreter, including custom interpreters, you call it by typing its name and passing the parameters separated by spaces.

-You can execute functions that belong to an instanced object by referencing its name or display name given in editor.
+You can execute functions that belong to an instanced object by referencing its name, editor's name or display name.
 For example, if an object is named 'MyActor', start the function with an & (ampersand) followed by the object name, and place a dot between the object name and the function name.

-Additionally, if you do not want to use the display name given in editor, Quillscript also provides a Rename Object function to easily set a name for an object.
+Additionally, Quillscript also provides a Rename Object function to easily set a name for an object.

 Avoid using whitespaces and special characters in object names for safety.